FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Introduction

 For the image classification task, \cite{yu2017deep} fine-tuned a shallow classification CNN pre-trained on ImageNet to detect fetal standard plane, and the method was tested on 2,418 images, reaching an AUC, accuracy, precision, recall, and F1-score of 99\%, 96\%, 96\%, 97\%, and 97\% respectively.
 In another work, \cite{qu2020standard} used a shallow classification CNN to automatically identify fetal standard planes in 19,142 images, with accuracy, precision, recall, and F1-score of 93\%, 93\%, 92\%, and 93\%, respectively.

-In \cite{burgos2020evaluation}, the authors compared state-of-the-art CNNs for classifying six different fetal planes and performed testing on a dataset of 5,271 images from 896 patients.
+In \cite{burgos2020evaluation}, the authors compared state-of-the-art CNNs for classifying six different fetal planes and performed testing on a dataset of 5,271 images from 896 subjects.
 The best-performing network was DenseNet-169, with top-1 error, top-3 error, and average class accuracy of 6.20\%, 0.27\%, and 93.6\%, respectively.
 In \cite{kong2018automatic}, a dense network was used to detect four fetal standard planes and was tested on 5,678 ultrasound images, with precision, recall, and F1-score of 98\%, 98\%, and 98\%, respectively.
 The work in \cite{liang2019sprnet} proposed an automatic fetal standard plane classification based on DenseNet, trained using a pretrained weight from a placenta dataset, and tested on 4,455 images, with accuracy, recall, specificity, and F1-score of 99\%, 96\%, 99\%, and 95\% respectively.

 Some studies extended the classification of standard planes to ultrasound video clips.
 In \cite{chen2017ultrasound}, a DL framework was proposed to detect three fetal standard planes in 331 videos, using a Long Short-Term Memory (LSTM) to process temporal information.
 The accuracy, precision, recall, and F1-score reached 87\%, 71\%, 64\%, and 64\%, respectively.
-In \cite{pu2021automatic}, a classification CNN and a Recurrent Neural Network (RNN) were used to detect four fetal standard planes in 224 videos, with accuracy, precision, recall, and F1-score of 85\%, 85\%, 85\%, and 85\%, respectively.
+In \cite{pu2021automatic}, a classification CNN and a Recurrent Neural Network (RNN) were used to detect four fetal standard planes in 224 videos, with accuracy, precision, recall, and F1-score of 85\%, 85\%, 85\%, and 85\%, respectively. {\cite{slimani2023fetal} introduced an end-to-end fetal biometry and amniotic fluid volume assessment tested on video clips from 172 subjects achieving 95\% agreement between the model and practitioners.}

 Different DL detection approaches have been proposed for fetal heart and its internal structure.
 In one study \cite{dong2019arvbnet}, an SSD model with residual visual blocks was used to detect various heart structures in four-chamber (4CH) images, resulting in an mAP of 93\%.
 Another study proposed a cardiac-structure localization algorithm \cite{patra2019multi} using a modified VGG-16 and a Faster-RCNN with LSTM layers, resulting in an accuracy of 82\%.
 In another study, an RNN \cite{huang2017temporal} was used to predict the fetal heart's presence, viewing plane, location, and orientation, resulting in an accuracy of 83\% in correctly classifying views and 79\% in localizing structures.
 Another study used an end-to-end two-stream full CNN to learn spatio-temporal representations of the fetal heart identification, resulting in accuracy, precision, and recall of 90\%, 85\%, and 89\%, respectively.